Last Updated on

 - What is synthetic hair?
-Synthetic bristles are made from 100% manufactured fibres, like nylon and polyester.
+Synthetic hair is made from 100% manufactured fibres, like nylon and polyester.

 - Why is synthetic hair used?
-Synthetic bristles do not have a cuticle, so are very smooth and trap less product in the bristles than animal hair brushes – this makes them great for creams, gels and liquids.
-Powder can also be applied with synthetics designed specifically for this purpose, e.g. Taklon and Natrafil were created specifically to mimic the different properties of animal hair, making them good substitutes for using with powder cosmetics.
+Synthetic hair does not have a cuticle, so it is very smooth and traps less product in the hair than animal hair brushes.
+Therefore, they are great for creams, gels and liquids.
+Powder can also be applied with synthetics designed specifically for this purpose.
+For example, Taklon and Natrafil were created specifically to mimic the different properties of animal hair, making them good substitutes for using with powder cosmetics.

 - How is the hair made?
-It is manufactured in factories.
-The hair can be dyed, often to mimic animal hair, like cream or brown.
+It is manufactured in factories and can be dyed to any colour.

 Types of synthetic fibres used in makeup brushes:

-- Taklon is a soft, smooth polyester derivative, originally developed by DuPont to mimic the qualities of natural sable (flexible and soft with a good point).
+- Taklon – is a soft, smooth polyester derivative, originally developed by DuPont to mimic the qualities of natural sable Therefore, it is flexible and soft with a good point.
 It is an incredibly versatile material and can be used in all types and sizes of makeup brushes.

-- Natrafil® is another DuPont creation, initially designed to replace animal hair for use in powder brushes, where being able to pick up the product and release it evenly onto the skin is important.
+- Natrafil® – is another DuPont creation.
+It was initially designed to replace animal hair for use in powder brushes, where being able to pick up the product and release it evenly onto the skin is important.
 Natrafil® is a polyester-based composite and is made with a textured surface, allowing the hair to grab the powder.
 The commonly-held belief that synthetics are no good for powder makeup is no longer so with these type of bristles.

 Summary of the Differences